-No rare plant records have been recorded in the SAC.
+Douglas et al. (1990) noted rare and notable plant records for the SAC.
 Rare species (those considered at least Near Threatened on the appropriate Red Data List) which can be assigned to a particular habitat should be considered indicators of local distinctiveness for habitats.
 The target is for no decline in distribution or population sizes of rare, threatened or scarce species associated with the habitat.